also available in 2018

 This course considers how American Literature has evolved from its colonial origins, with particular emphasis on key figures of the nineteenth century.
 What we call ‘American Literature’ and how we define America and ‘the American experience’ depends on who is writing and to whom.
 We shall encounter many different voices, many conflicting and contrasting views, a diversity of complex experiences and a great range of writing in form and style (don’t expect the poetic and novelistic forms you are used to in British literature).
 The course will be broadly thematic in its approach, aiming to build up through recurring themes, images, questions and stylistic features, an increasingly complex picture of the literature created by English-speaking Americans.

-This course is divided into four key areas across the two terms: Revolution and Romanticism; Romantic Education: Women and Children; Politics and Poetics; the Gothic.
+This course is divided into key areas across the two terms: Revolution; The Self; Politics and Poetics; and the Gothic.

 What is world literature?
 How have writers engaged with the concept?
 How have they explored their role as a writer in the 20th century?